Danilo Moroni (ITA, 1987) is a Sicilian born artist.

 He earned a degree in arts and dance and as a professional dancer worked, touring internationally, for companies and choreographers such as Grand Theatre de Genève, Alias Guilherme Bothelo, Alexander Ekman, Hofesh Shechter.
-Danilo grew up in a photographer’s family and he first picked up a film camera at the age of eight when he started photographing around the Sicilian streets.
+Danilo grew up in a photographer’s family.
+He first picked up a film camera at the age of eight when he started photographing around the Sicilian streets.
 During his trips performing around the world he continued taking pictures as a way to connect and discover new places and people.

 Danilo’s work ranges photography, film making, light designing and performance making.

 In 2015 he started working with Matthew’s Bourne New Adventures & Re:Bourne for whom he has been producing all imagery and campaigns of its New Adventures Choreographer Award.
 In 2017 Danilo starts collaborating with English National Ballet for Dance Journeys creating a series of images and short films screened at Sadler's Wells Theatre the iconic venue for dance in London.

 In April 2017 he started to co-direct a new visual dance piece about dyslexia called Mentally Zero in collaboration with Kate Mummery.